The Maximal $U(1)_L$ Inverse Seesaw from $d=5$ Operator and Oscillating Asymmetric Sneutrino Dark Matter: Acknowledgement

 \section{Acknowledgement}

-We thank M. Buckly for useful communication and Chunli Tong for great help on the numerical calculation, as well as Wenyu Wang in the early collaboration.
 This work was supported by the National Natural Science Foundation of China under grant Nos.
 10821504, 10725526 and 10635030, by the DOE grant DE-FG03-95-Er-40917, and by the Mitchell-Heep Chair in High Energy Physics.